IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/app-launcher/add-support-for-web-app-launch-trigger.md

 necessary to know which service should be started with which implementation, when a client requires the access to a service API.

-Define an IVI service host implementation, in your gradle file, This can also be defined in a top-level gradle file (for example, `iviservicehosts.gradle.kts`) so it can be used in a multi-project build, including the tests.
+Define an IVI service host implementation in your gradle file.
+This can also be defined in a top-level gradle file (for example, `iviservicehosts.gradle.kts`) so it can be used in a multi-project build, including the tests.